Absorption $\textit{versus}$ Adsorption: High-Throughput Computation of Impurities in 2D Materials: Introduction

 When impurity atoms dope a 2D material, the precise position of the dopants, in particular, whether they are located in the interior or on its surface, is decisive for how they influence the properties of the material.
 For example, for monolayer transition metal dichalcogenides (TMDs), it has been shown that the incorporation of metal dopants inside a 2D material can induce compositional phase changes~\cite{coelho2018post} whereas adsorption has a big impact on catalytic activity~\cite{wang2018design} or surface-enhanced Raman scattering~\cite{li2018ag}.
 This makes it essential to establish the relative stability of adsorption \textit{versus} absorption sites for 2D dopants in general.
-Previous first principle studies have shown that 2D TMDs doped by transition metal atoms can favor either internal or surface dopant sites, depending on the dopant species~\cite{karthikeyan2019transition}.
-However, while first principle calculations have been widely used to investigate the role of specific dopants in specific 2D host materials~\cite{karthikeyan2019transition,fu2017tuning,costa2020unveiling}, there exists to date no systematic study of doping in 2D materials across many different host materials, dopant sites, and dopant species.
+Previous first principles studies have shown that 2D TMDs doped by transition metal atoms can favor either internal or surface dopant sites, depending on the dopant species~\cite{karthikeyan2019transition}.
+However, while first principles calculations have been widely used to investigate the role of specific dopants in specific 2D host materials~\cite{karthikeyan2019transition,fu2017tuning,costa2020unveiling}, there exists to date no systematic study of doping in 2D materials across many different host materials, dopant sites, and dopant species.

 In this study, we turn to high-throughput calculations to answer whether a given dopant adsorbs---stays on the surface as an adatom---or absorbs---goes into the material as an interstitial---when used to dope a 2D material.
-We systematically dope 53 experimentally known 2D monolayers from the Computational 2D Materials Database (C2DB)~\cite{haastrup2018computational,gjerding2021recent} with 65 different atomic species in interstitial positions and adsorption sites.
+The process in focus is deposition of dopants on the monolayer.
+Since substitutionals require the removal of an host atom, in other words a change in stoichiometry compared to just the addition of an interstitial, they are omitted form this study.
+We systematically dope 53 experimentally known 2D monolayers from the Computational 2D Materials Database (C2DB)~\cite{haastrup2018computational,gjerding2021recent} with 65 different atomic species in interstitial positions and adsorption sites (for further details on the data set, see Sec.~\ref{sec:host}).